Skip to Content

 Another cause for car stalling is low transmission fluid.
 This problem can occur at red lights or other stops, so check the transmission fluid level.
 You may also have a faulty transmission line.
 In most cases, these problems are easily fixed and cost far less than replacing the transmission.
 There are many possible causes for automatic car stalls, but the good news is that most of them have ready remedies.

-READ ALSO: How to Move a Couch in a Pickup Truck?
+READ ALSO: How Much is It to Rhino Line a Truck?

 Why is My Truck Stalling When I Put It in Drive?